amaljpc/Simple-python-chat-app/README.md

 # Socket-chat
-Clone project and jun host alongside with server,
+Clone project and Run host alongside with server,
 Copy and paste your desktop name into the server file and hit enter,

-requirements
+# requirements
 pip install sockets